chevere/xr-docs/helpers/README.md

 * [xrConfig](xrconfig.md)

-Each client library *may* implement its own additional configuration system, for example using `env` or reading config from a file.
+**Note:** Each client library *may* implement its own additional configuration, for example using `env` or reading config from a file.

-## Other languages

-At this time we don't have client libraries for other languages.
-You are encouraged to contribute here.

 ## Custom helpers